Resources

 What is GIS?
 A Plain-English Guide for Surveyors

-GIS stands for Geographic Information System — but what does that mean for someone capturing LiDAR scans or drone imagery?
-A grounded explanation.
+GIS stands for Geographic Information System — what does that mean for someone capturing LiDAR scans or drone imagery?
+A plain-English, grounded explanation.

 June 10, 2024